When you’re shopping for the best car insurance in California, it helps to know more about the area and the options available to you.

 As the NAIC explains, population density does not directly affect insurance premiums, but a greater number of vehicles per area affects the crime and accident rates.

 California is densely populated.
 The 2014 rate was 248 inhabitants per square mile, compared with the national rate of 90 people per square mile.

-In California, 97.5 percent of the population resides in metro areas.
+In California, 97.5 percent of the population resides in metro areas, like San Diego.
 When shopping for the best policy, you may be eligible for a better rate if you live outside of city limits.